ajread4/thm_writeups_publish/Jack-of-All-Trades.md

 ```

 # Enumeration
-It appears the only services running are SSH and HTTP, but they switched ports!
+It appeared the only services running were SSH and HTTP, but they had switched ports!
 When I tried to navigate to the http service hosted on port 22, Firefox gave me an error: ```This address is restricted```.
-Doing some outside research, it appears that Firefox does not allow network connections on restricted ports like 22.
-Within Firefox's settings there is a ```network.security.ports.banned.override``` preference which can be changed to allow connections on restricted ports like 22.
+Doing some outside research, it appeared that Firefox did not allow network connections on restricted ports like 22.
+Within Firefox's settings there was a ```network.security.ports.banned.override``` preference which can be changed to allow connections on restricted ports like 22.
 According to Mozilla's documentation,```"Ports are used when any program accesses the Internet so that the system can keep separate applications' data separate.
 Some port numbers are reserved for functions such as e-mail or FTP.
 To prevent potential security risks if a protocol was allowed access a port reserved for a seperate protocol, Gecko applications contain a list of banned ports.
 This preference allows you to unban a port banned by default and therefore prevent the "Access to the port number given has been disabled for security reasons." or "This address uses a network port which is normally used for purposes other than Web browsing.
 Firefox has canceled the request for your protection." messages. "``` I used this site to change the preference: https://www.specialagentsqueaky.com/blog-post/r5iwj96j/2012-02-20-how-to-remove-firefoxs-this-address-is-restricted/.

-Now with the ability to connect to the site, there is a base64 string within the html that hints at some credentials to be used at ```/recovery.php```.
+Now with the ability to connect to the site, there was a base64 string within the html that hinted at some credentials to be used at ```/recovery.php```.
 ```
 ajread@aj-ubuntu:~/TryHackMe$ curl http://10.10.141.123:22
 <html>